-Even though Peter and Kimani grow up together, Kimani soon finds that different races are treated differently.
-After the father of Kimani is jailed for following tribal customs, Kimani joins a band of rebels that wants all non-Kenyans out of their country.
-While Kimani believes in the cause, he does not agree with the indiscriminate killing of women, children and those who will not join or agree with them.
-Peter, even after the deaths of his little sister and brother by the Mau Mau, still believes that there is a chance for peaceful co-existence.
-He believes that he can stop most of the killing if he can only reason with Kimani.Written by
+Although Peter and Kimani grew up together, Kimani soon finds that different races are treated differently.
+After Kimani's father is jailed for following tribal customs, Kimani joins a band of rebels that wants all non-Kenyans out of their country.
+While Kimani believes in the cause, he does not agree with the indiscriminate killing of women, children, and those who will not join or agree with them.
+Even after the Mau Mau murder his little sister and brother, Peter still believes that there is a chance for peaceful co-existence and that he can stop most of the killing if he can reason with Kimani.Written by

 Tony Fontana <firstname.lastname@example.org>

 9 of 9 people found this review helpful.

 Was this review helpful to you?